shinichinamba/shinichinamba.github.io/index.md

 I am an assistant professor at Department of Genome Informatics, Graduate School of Medicine, The University of Tokyo, Japan (Prof. Yukinori Okada).
 My research focuses on human genetics.
 In particular, I am interested in elucidating the genetic structure of complex traits, disease risk prediction, and drug discovery.
-Before completing Ph.D. at Osaka University (Prof. Yukinori Okada), I studied transcriptome and methylome in cancer under Professors Hiroyuki Mano and Masahito Kawazu at the University of Tokyo.
+Before completing Ph.D. at Osaka University (Prof. Yukinori Okada), I studied transcriptome and methylome in cancer under Prof. Hiroyuki Mano and Dr. Masahito Kawazu at the University of Tokyo.

 Research Interests